United

 which might prejudice the civil and religious rights of existing non-Jewish

-[5] Thus, the goal of the Mandate was to establish
+communities in Palestine…”[5] Thus, the goal of the Mandate was to

-a national home for the Jewish People, while the non-Jewish communities in the
+establish a national home for the Jewish People, while the non-Jewish

-Mandatory territory were not to have their civil or religious rights
+communities in the Mandatory territory were not to have their civil or

-that while the Jewish People were endowed with political and national rights,
+inferred from this that while the Jewish People were endowed with political and

-these non-Jewish communities were only acknowledged to have civil and religious
+national rights, these non-Jewish communities were only acknowledged to have

 The Articles of the Mandate granted certain powers and authorities